updated Summer 2018

 Set up Phone and Internet

-Perhaps even more vital to your health than a doctor (health of the mental variety that is) will be your connection to the world-at-large.
-Don’t miss a single post, snap or tweet by getting your internet and phone sorted ASAP.
+Perhaps even more vital to your health than a doctor will be your connection to the world-at-large.
+Don’t miss a single post, snap or insta story by getting your internet and phone connection sorted ASAP.

 For cellular devices, you’ll want to check that you have an unlocked GSM phone if you plan on using it in Europe.
 It not, you’ll have to invest in an entirely new device.
 You can get a basic phone for making calls and sending texts for around 20€ or a smartphone starting at around 100€.